 Housed in a famous building designed by Italian architect Renzo Piano, the museum houses the collection founded by gallerist and art dealer Ernst Beyeler (1921-2010) and covering a period ranging from the second half of the 19th century to present day.

 Architecture and site

-Along with the main building, the museum complex includes also a magnificent garden and Villa Berower, a late-Baroque building which accomodates the Foundation administration offices and a restaurant.
+Along with the main building, the museum complex includes also a magnificent garden and Villa Berower, a late-Baroque building which accommodates the Foundation administration offices and a restaurant.

 Aerial view of the Beyeler Foundation’s complex with the expansion by Renzo Piano, in the center of the photo, and Villa Berower in the lower-left corner; image Niggi Brauning

-Completed in 1997, the expansion designed by Piano is a rectangular building marked by four 127 meter / 420 foot long longitudinal walls, made in reinforced concrete and clad in red porphyry stone, which support a semi-transparent flat roof.
+Completed in 1997, the expansion designed by Piano is a rectangular building marked by four 127-meter / 420-foot long longitudinal walls, made in reinforced concrete and clad in red porphyry stone, that support a semi-transparent flat roof.

 Photo Michel Denancé

 Detail of the glass roof, photo Michel Denancé

 Beyeler Foundation, transverse section (partial); image © RPBW

 The building envelope is mostly made of large glass windows to create a relationship between artworks and landscape; a dialogue further reinforced by the addition of a narrow winter garden which borders the exhibition galleries.